At a Glance

 ✨Tip Number 1

 Familiarise yourself with the specific training programmes mentioned in the job description, such as Safeguarding and Dementia care.
-This will not only help you understand the role better but also allow you to discuss relevant experiences during your interview.
+This will not only help you understand the role better but also allow you to discuss these topics confidently during your interview.

 ✨Tip Number 2

 Network with professionals in the care sector, especially those involved in training and development.
-Engaging with them can provide insights into the latest trends and expectations in the field, which you can leverage in your discussions with us.
+Engaging with them can provide insights into best practices and may even lead to valuable connections that could support your application.

 ✨Tip Number 3